Prepared for D-day: Grace Overseas Logistics and Brexit

 Right now, most of their orders come from the national market.
 “Over the last year, we have grown stronger month by month and we certainly can’t complain about a lack of work”, said Director Paul Morfett at the one year anniversary celebrations.
 “On the contrary” Frouin continued, “everyone seems to be rushing to store products and materials.
 And they need us to do it.”

-Grace Overseas Logistics in Crawley does not have their own vehicle fleet; they use TIMOCOM to meet all their transport needs.
+Grace Overseas Logistics in Crawley does not have their own vehicle fleet; they use TIMOCOM to meet some of their transport needs.
 Paul and Kevin have been familiar with the Smart Logistics System for over a decade.
 “TIMOCOM has been part of my daily life for around eleven years,” says Kevin Frouin.
 His main job is using the freight exchange application to enter freight orders into the system and look for return loads - usually on the international market.
 “TIMOCOM is perfect, particularly for countries we don’t have any contacts in.
 Just recently we were able to organise a transport to Ukraine via the system,” explains the Operations Manager.
 He is confident about the future: “TIMOCOM allows us to open new markets and offer express deliveries regardless of package size - both nationally and internationally.”